-By their nature, neither TEMPORARY TABLE nor UNLOGGED TABLE are supported by E-Maj.
-Tables must also be implicitely or explicitly defined as WITHOUT OIDS.
+By their nature, TEMPORARY TABLE are not supported by E-Maj.
+UNLOGGED tables and tables created as WITH OIDS can only be members of "audit_only" tables groups.

 If a sequence is associated to an application table, it must be explicitly declared as member of the same group as its table, so that, in case of rollback, the sequence can be reset to its state at the set mark time.